 Old Sacramento is in itself a museum and a National Historic Landmark.
 Found in the historic waterfront area, this neighborhood is known for its Gold Rush era buildings.
 In all, there are over 50 historic buildings in the 28-acre State Historic Park.
 Old Sacramento is also home to a number of family-friendly attractions.
 For instance, you can ride the Delta King riverboat or take a 50-minute ride onboard the Sacramento Southern Railroad.

 The dazzling Golden1 Center is one of Sacramento’s newest and without question one of its most important attractions.
 The state-of-the-art facility is home to the NBA’s Sacramento Kings and was the world’s first arena to be entirely solar powered.
 The Golden1 Center holds the NBA’s largest and only high resolution 4K video screens.
 The next time you visit Sacramento, make sure to see what’s events are happening here.
 Visitors should check the Golden1Center website for up-to-date-information.

-One of the best reasons to visit Sacramento is its impressive collection of wine tsting.
-In all, the region has over 200 wineries spread across eight counties, yet all within a day’s drive from the capital city.
-But for a shorter, more casual drive, visitors should head over to wineries like Bogle Vineyards, Heringer Estates and Julietta Winery for superb wine tasting in Clarksburg.
+One of the best reasons to visit Sacramento is its impressive collection of wine tasting.
+In all, the region has over 200 wineries spread across eight counties.
+However, any of these wineries are within a day’s drive from the capital city.
+On the other hand, for a shorter, more casual drive, visitors should head over to Clarksburg.
+Located about 15 miles south of Sacramento, much of the finest wine is produced here.
+Of course, if you need recommendations, visit Bogle Vineyards, Heringer Estates and Julietta Winery for superb wine tasting.
 Other wine tasting recommendations are Great Bear Wineries, Old Sugar Mill and the Underground Tasting Room.

 Cal Expo/California State Fair